Table of Contents

-Some companies using proxy servers that restrict access to some sites may also block APS.
+Some companies using proxy servers that restrict access to some sites may also block PlanetTogether.

-Exceptions should be created for APS URLs such as:
+Exceptions should be created for PlanetTogether URLs such as:

 Additionally, the following measures should be taken to avoid security conflicts:

 - Allow incoming and outgoing PlanetTogether communication through the firewall.
 Ports 7991 and say 8001 through 8020 (for 4 instances).
 Note: Port 7991 is the most secure port to use.